Fender Play Review

-After that you’re able to drill down a bit, but not as in-depth ad exhaustively as some of the other lesson options out there.
+After that you’re able to drill down a bit, but not as in-depth ad exhaustively as some of the other options out there.

-Level 1: Fundamentals – 17 Lessons
+Level 1: Fundamentals – 17 Sections

 Next up you’re going to build on the skills you learned in Level 1.
-You start with a warm-up lesson and then dive into reading rhythm in music before getting to this level’s first riff/song lesson combo.
+You start with a warm-up lesson and then dive into reading rhythm in music before getting to this level’s first riff/song combo.

 The next level is similar to the previous in the way it’s structured.
 You start with a warm-up, and then more on to a skill to build your fundamentals, before getting to a riff/song lesson to practice what you learn.